NiceGitTeam/Web/_posts/2025-10-31-The-Jiggler.md

 - operations could include:
 -  editing existing text files
 - adding and removing text files
-- adding, removing and editing image files using ImageMagick
+- adding, removing and editing image files using [ImageMagick](https://imagemagick.org/)

-The repo will use GitLFS so ensure the script accounts for this.
+The repo will use [Git LFS](https://git-lfs.com/) so ensure the script accounts for this.

 Call the script 'repo-jiggler'
 ```